-In the current implementation the NEGF calculation is parallelized by MPI.
-In addition to the MPI parallelization, if you use ACML or MKL, the matrix multiplication and the inverse calculation of matrix in the evaluation of the Green function are also parallelized by OpenMP.
-In this case, you can perform a hybrid parallelization by OpenMP/MPI which may lead to shorter computational time.
+matrix in the evaluation of the Green function are also parallelized by OpenMP.
+In this case, you can perform a hybrid parallelization by MPI/OpenMP which may lead to shorter computational time.
 The way for the parallelization is completely same as before.